kamimrcht/CARNAC-LR/README.md

 	* -f is mandatory
 	* -t gets the number of threads (default 2)
-	* Output is written in final_g_clusters.txt by default (-o to change output name) ./CARNAC will output the options
+	* Output is written in final_g_clusters.txt by default (-o to change output name)

+	./CARNAC
+to output the options

 Test: